WTYLER9/2024-Data-Analysis-Pathway-Capstone-Project/README.md

 # 2024-Data-Analysis-Pathway-Capstone-Project:
 # Analyzing Keeneland's 2024 Spring Meet race data to (hopefully) improve future betting performance

+### About This Project:

+This project will use data gathered from Keeneland's 2024 Spring Meet and through its analysis try to identify trends that can help the average bettor improve their chances of cashing a ticket.
+Some of the things looked at are winning jockeys, winning trainers, field sizes, winning times for certain distances, and what days have better payouts.
+An added emphasis is made on analyzing each horses' Morning Line odds, final odds, and change in odds as a predictor for determing where a horse will finish in its race.

 ### Features Checklist:

 1. Loading data - Read in 2 CSV files